 The Fortune has a refrigerated spray system inside a seven ton fish hold that will be set at 29 to 31 degrees.
 Your fish will be promptly placed in the fish well at the end of each stop or during each stop depending on how they fish are biting.
 Depending on the length of trip and if you so desire, the fish you landed that day will be filleted to your specifications and then placed back in the refrigerated hold.
 Another option is to have Fisherman’s Processing fillet and package your fish once we return to Fisherman’s Landing, this works out well if you are traveling outside of southern California.

-I’ve just been told we have 5 openings... read more
+I have just been informed that we have... read more

 Why choose us